lanl/singularity-eos/doc/sphinx/src/models.rst

   - Use ``SpinerEOSDependsRhoT`` when:
     - Your code primarily uses (ρ,T) lookups
     - Memory efficiency is important
-    - You don't need fast (ρ,sie) → P lookups
+    - You rarely require direct (ρ,sie) queries

   - Use ``SpinerEOSDependsRhoSie`` when:
-    - Your code uses both (ρ,T) and (ρ,sie) lookups
+    - Your code frequently uses both (ρ,T) and (ρ,sie) lookups
-    - You need direct P(ρ,sie) without root finding
+    - You want direct P(ρ,sie) evaluation without additional inversion or root-finding steps
-    - You're using mixed-cell closure models (PTE, etc.)
+    - You're using mixed-cell closure models (PTE, etc.) that naturally operate in (ρ,sie)

-  Both variants use the same grid construction and derivative computation, so accuracy is equivalent for (ρ,T) lookups.
+  In general, SpinerEOSDependsRhoT is the more natural representation for EOS tables tabulated in (ρ,T), while SpinerEOSDependsRhoSie can provide better performance when frequent (ρ,sie) evaluations are required.
+The optimal choice depends on the access patterns and closure algorithms used by a particular application.

 .. note::